-The Swedish corporate governance framework is significantly guided by the principle of equal treatment and a strong requirement on the board to always act in the best interest of the company and its shareholders.
+The Swedish corporate governance framework is significantly guided by the principle of equal treatment and a strong requirement for the board always to act in the best interests of the company and its shareholders.
 The board may not promote shareholders' initiatives that conflict with these rules and principles.
-For that reason, unless the general meeting of shareholders has resolved upon it, target boards are prevented from taking defensive measures, and, thus, the Swedish takeover rules are rather takeover-friendly in that sense.
-The board may, however, at all times seek alternative bids (i.e., white knights).
+For that reason, unless the general meeting of shareholders has adopted a resolution on it, target boards are prevented from taking defensive measures and, thus, the Swedish takeover rules are rather takeover-friendly in that sense.
+However, the board may at all times seek alternative bids (i.e., white knights).